-Cowick & Snaith Internal Drainage Board is committed to providing a working environment free from bullying and harassment.
-We aim to ensure that all staff, board members, contractors, visitors and members of the public are treated, and treat others, with dignity and respect.
+Vale of Pickering Internal Drainage Board (the Board) are committed to providing a working environment free from bullying and harassment.
+We aim to ensure that all staff, board members, contractors, visitors, and members of the public are treated, and treat others, with dignity and respect.